Flagellation: United Kingdom

 The 3rd battalion's Royal Anglian Regiment nickname of "The Steelbacks" is taken from one of its former regiments, the 48th (Northamptonshire) Regiment of Foot who earned the nickname for their stoicism when being flogged with the cat o' nine tails ("Not a whimper under the lash"), a routine method of administering punishment in the Army in the 18th and early 19th centuries.

-Shortly after the establishment of Northern Ireland the Special Powers Act of 1922 was enacted by the Parliament of Northern Ireland.
-This Act enabled the government to 'take all such steps and issue all such orders as may be necessary for preserving the peace and maintaining order'.
-The Home Affairs Minister was empowered to make any regulation felt necessary to preserve law and order.
-Breaking those regulations could bring a sentenced of up to a year in prison with hard labour, and in the case of some crimes, whipping.
-This Act was in place until 1973 when it was replaced with the Northern Ireland (Emergency Provisions) Act 1973.
+Shortly after the establishment of Northern Ireland the Special Powers Act of 1922 (known as the "Flogging Act") was enacted by the Parliament of Northern Ireland.
+The Act enabled the government to 'take all such steps and issue all such orders as may be necessary for preserving the peace and maintaining order'.
+This included flogging for firearms offenses and allowed authorities to prohibit inquests, impose curfews and ban organizations and newspapers.
+The long serving Home Affairs Minister Dawson Bates (1921–1943) was empowered to make any regulation felt necessary to preserve law and order.
+Breaking those regulations could bring a sentence of up to a year in prison with hard labour, and included whipping.
+This act was in place until 1973, when it was replaced with the Northern Ireland (Emergency Provisions) Act 1973.
+An imprisoned member of the Irish Republican Army (1922–1969), Frank Morris remembered his 15 "strokes of the cat" in 1942: "The pain was dreadful; you couldn't imagine it.
+The tail-ends cut my flesh to the bone, but I was determined not to scream and I didn't."